-In The Searchers, a Western directed by John Ford, Ethan Edwards (John Wayne) returns home years after the end of the Civil War.
-Shortly after he does, his brother’s family is attacked by Comanches, who raped his sister-in-law Martha, killed his brother Aaron, along with their young son, and abducted the two daughters, Lucy and Debbie.
-After Lucy is found dead, Ethan and Martin (Jeffrey Hunter) continue looking for Debbie.
+After the funeral for the family, the same posse sets out after the Comanches, but most of them return, leaving only Ethan, Martin, and Brad Jorgensen (Harry Carey, Jr.), who is in love with Lucy, to carry on.
+After Lucy is found dead, Brad gets himself killed charging into the Comanche camp alone.
+From then on, it’s just Ethan and Martin that continue looking for Debbie.
 As the years pass, it becomes clear to Ethan that Debbie (Natalie Wood) is old enough to be raped by her captors, and the idea of miscegenation bothers him so much that he is determined to kill her.
 Martin, on the other hand, is determined to stop him from doing so.

 In most movies, what you see is what you get.
 Everything of significance is either depicted visually or is revealed to us through dialogue or narration.
 This is especially so in Westerns, which tend to have simpler plots and less complicated characters.
 But The Searchers is an exception, for there seems to be much in this movie of significance that is concealed from us.
 And just as the idea of searching consists of looking for something, of wanting to see what cannot presently be seen, so too is wanting to see and not being able to see a recurring theme of this movie.

 For example, Ethan will not let Martin see the results of the massacre; Ethan shoots two bullets into the eyes of a dead Comanche so he will wander forever without being able to find his Happy Hunting Ground; when Brad wants to know if Lucy had been raped, Ethan yells, “Do I have to draw you a picture?”; and Martin accidentally gets himself a squaw, whom he inadvertently nicknames “Look.”